 Dr. Jim Taylor is an internationally recognized authority on the psychology of sport and parenting.
 His professional expertise encompasses sport psychology, child development and parenting, and coaches education.
 Dr. Taylor has worked with professional, world-class, collegiate, and junior-elite athletes in tennis, skiing, cycling, triathlon, track and field, swimming, football, golf, baseball, car racing, and many other sports.
 He is the author of 15 books and has been an invited speaker throughout North and South America, Europe, and the Middle East.
 A former alpine ski racer who competed internationally, Dr. Taylor is also a 2nd degree black belt and certified instructor in karate, a marathon runner, and an Ironman triathlete.

-In my fifth of 12 vlog segments devoted to athletes and coaches, I describe the essential role that your physical intensity plays in your competitive efforts.
-When I talk about intensity, I mean the amount [...]
+In my seventh of 12 vlog segments devoted to athletes and coaches, I examine the impact that frustration has on athletes in their training and competitive efforts.
+Frustration is typically defined an emotional reaction that [...]

 Dr. Jim Taylor uses his own elite athletic experience and decades of working with some of the world’s best athletes to provide competitors in every sport and at every ability level with insights, practical exercises, and tools they can use to be mentally prepared to perform their best when it matters most.

 The challenge of balancing childhood achievement and happiness often puts parents in a position of uncertainty.
 If children are pushed too hard, they may rebel and achieve neither success nor happiness.
 If parents dont push enough, their children…

 The Triathletes Guide to Mental Training introduces readers to the all-important role that the mind plays in triathlon training and competition.
 This first-of-its-kind book explores the mental areas that either fosters triathlon success or leads to triathlon failure,…